cloud66/help-api/source/index.md

 ### Ruby

 This example shows how to get the first token using the Application (Client) ID and Secret.
-This is using `urn:ietf:wg:oauth:2.0:oob` for commandline tools.
+This is using `urn:ietf:wg:oauth:2.0:oob` for command line tools.

 Once you have the code, you can apply for a token.
 Tokens issued by the API server do not expire and are valid until the user revokes their access.
 You can see how to store and retrieve the token for future use in this example.